William Finlay: Early life

 Finlay was born in Lisburn, Ireland on July 12, 1853, to John Finlay and Christina Brownlee.
 He was educated at the Royal Belfast Academical Institution and worked in the wholesale grocery business before moving to Montreal, Quebec in 1873.
 Finlay continued to move around, living in Toronto and in and eventually Winnipeg, working as a travelling salesman for the Northwest Lumber Company in 1883 and later his own firm Finlay and Company.
 Finlay set up branches of the Northwest lumber Company along the Canadian Pacific Railway line as it moved west across the prairies, and settled in Medicine Hat shortly afterwards.
 Finlay left his lumber agency in 1886 and joined Thomas Andrew Tweed and two other prominent men in the Medicine Hat Ranche Company.

 Finlay was active in the Medicine Hat community, serving on the hospital board from 1896 to 1904, as a justice of the peace from 1886 to 1896, as president of the local board of trade in 1888, and as director of the agricultural society in 1889.

 Finlay married Catherine Anne Allott in Winnipeg on February 10, 1883.

 Political life

-William first ran for the Legislative Assembly of Northwest Territories in the 1898 Northwest Territories general election in the Medicine Hat district but was defeated, coming a close second to Horace Albertie Greeley.
+William first ran for the Legislative Assembly of Northwest Territories in the 1898 Northwest Territories general election in the Medicine Hat district but was defeated, coming a close second to Horace Greeley.

 Finlay was elected the second mayor of Medicine Hat in 1900 and was acclaimed to the position the following year.
 As mayor, Finlay oversaw the construction of a water system, a municipal building, and natural gas extraction.

 With his experience as mayor of Medicine Hat, Finlay ran again in the 1902 Northwest Territories general election this time becoming elected as the Member of the Legislative Assembly for Medicine Hat.
-During the discussions for province-hood for the North-West Territories, Finlay was strongly opposed to the concept of publicly-funded separate schools for Roman Catholics and Protestants, however, he eventually accepted the compromise solution for Alberta.
+During the discussions for province-hood for the North-West Territories, Finlay was strongly opposed to the concept of publicly funded separate schools for Roman Catholics and Protestants, however, he eventually accepted the compromise solution for Alberta.